tokencard/contracts/README.md

 The functionality encoded in the Smart Contracts found in this repository have been designed to help users protect their tokens, by holding them within their own instance of a *Consumer Contract Wallet* which they can configure to their liking.
 The functionality within the *Consumer Contract Wallet* has been designed to limit a user's exposure to loss of tokens in the event that a user has had their Private Key compromised.

-We believe there are two major problems facing the adoption and use of cryptocurrency, protection from:
+We believe there are three major problems facing the adoption and use of decentralised finances:
- - Users having their private key compromised and losing all of their assets.
+ - The issue that users with compromised private keys could end up losing all of their assets.
- - Users losing their private key.
+ - The issue that people are generally not good at keeping digital secrets safe, the potential loss of private keys.
+ - The UX of decentralised finances and real-world payments.

-This, first version, of the *Consumer Contract Wallet* protects users by limiting their exposure to theft if their private key gets compromised.
-We are working on things that will address the loss of one's private key in the future...
+This, third version, of the *Consumer Contract Wallet* protects users by limiting their exposure to theft in the event that their private key gets compromised.
+This version also brings batched-metatransaction to the experience.
+Batched MetaTransactions are flexible to the point where gas can be removed from equation or can be approximately paid for in any ERC20 token.
+By batching up meta-transactions we will be able to build a more compelling user experience, by utilising the composability of Smart Contract calls on Ethereum.

-Each user deploys their own instance of the *Consumer Contract Wallet* ([wallet.sol](/contracts/wallet.sol)) to the Ethereum Network which interacts with an exchange rate *Oracle* ([oracle.sol](/contracts/oracle.sol)) that exists to provide exchange rates needed to secure a user's tokens.
-The individual *Consumer Contract Wallet* contracts use the [Ethereum Name Service (ENS)](https://ens.domains/) to resolve the location of the exchange rate oracle, as well as to resolve the location of the *Controller* ([controller.sol](contracts/controller.sol)) contract, and the *Tokenwhitelist* ([tokenWhitelist.sol](contracts/tokenWhitelist.sol)) contract.
+Each user deploys their own instance of the *Consumer Contract Wallet* ([wallet.sol](/contracts/wallet.sol)) to the Ethereum Network which interacts with a *TokenWhitelist* ([tokenWhitelist.sol](/contracts/tokenWhitelist.sol]) to get exchange rates between tokens to enforce a user-definted daily spend limit.
+The exchange rates in the *TokenWhitelist* are periodically updated using an exchange rate *Oracle* ([oracle.sol](/contracts/oracle.sol)).

+The individual *Consumer Contract Wallet* contracts use the [Ethereum Name Service (ENS)](https://ens.domains/) to resolve the location of the *TokenWhitelist*, as well as to resolve the location of the *Controller* ([controller.sol](contracts/controller.sol)) contract.
 The *TokenWhitelist* is a whitelist of tokens and their exchange rates that are used to secure a user's tokens within their wallet, it also determines which tokens can be used to load the TokenCard and which are "cash 'n' burnable" by the TKN ERC-20 Contract in conjunction with the *TKN Holder* Contract.
 This *Controller* contract is used for administrative purposes only, rest assured this has no access to user's funds.
-The controllers are used to perform 2FA functionality, used to help a user topup their gas when stuck, and are used to perform administrative tasks on the oracle and on the tokens.
+The controllers are used to perform 2FA functionality, used to help a user topup their gas when stuck, as well as being used to perform administrative tasks on the *Oracle* and on the *TokenWhitelist*.

 ### High-level Architecture